kylebarron/stata-png-fix/README.md

 Fixes PNG problem with Stata on openSUSE 13.1
 =============================================

-[Stata](http://www.stata.com)  has a bug on newer version of openSUSE (13.1 confirmed), in that it doesn't like the libpng that comes with the system, and shows no icons.
+[Stata](http://www.stata.com)  has a bug on newer version of openSUSE (13.1, 13.2, Leap 42.1 confirmed), in that it doesn't like the libpng that comes with the system, and shows no icons.
 This fix (thanks to Stata tech support) solves the problem.

 The problem
 -----------